Freetown, Massachusetts: Elementary

 As with most rural areas, Freetown had country schoolhouses dotting its landscape.
 In each village of the town, these one- and two-room structures served students in grades one through eight.
 As part of its Post-War improvements, the town constructed an eight-room schoolhouse known as Freetown Elementary School on a tract of land roughly in the geographic center of the town, with the cornerstone laid in 1949 and the school opening in September 1950.
 That central area now boasts a park with a miniature Fenway Park, the Freetown Police Station, the Freetown Senior Center, and Freetown Fire Department Station 3.

 In the mid-1950s, Freetown and Lakeville formed a regional school district (see "Secondary" below).
 In 1972, the Freetown and Lakeville opened the George R. Austin Middle School, a 5–8 facility which closed in 2002 and was replaced by the Freetown-Lakeville Middle School.
-GRAMS has recently been converted into an intermediate school to cover grades 4 and 5, with Freetown sending only students in grade five.
+GRAMS has recently been converted into an intermediate school to cover grades 4 and 5 for both Freetown and Lakeville students.

 Secondary

 High school students from Freetown initially travelled to several area cities and towns, including Fall River, New Bedford, and Dighton.
 As its agreements with surrounding cities and towns grew thin, the town recognized a need to develop secondary education programs of its own.
 In 1955, Freetown, Berkley, Carver, Lakeville, and Rochester formed a planning committee for a regional high school.
 Carver later dropped from the board, and the remaining towns voted.
 Freetown and Lakeville approved the school, while the others did not.
 On April 8, 1957, voters in Freetown and Lakeville approved construction of Apponequet Regional High School.
-Farm land on Howland Road in Lakeville was donated, and the school opened on September 21, 1959 to serve grades 7–12.
+Farm land on Howland Road in Lakeville was donated, and the school opened on September 21, 1959, to serve grades 7–12.

-Students wishing a vocational education can apply to Old Colony Regional Vocational Technical High School for grades 9–12.
-Freetown is not a member of the district and the town pays tuition by student and students are limited to about 90.
+Students wishing a vocational education can apply to Bristol-Plymouth Technical High School.
+Years prior, studentsfrom both Freetown and Lakeville attended Old Colony Regional Vocational Technical High School for grades 9–12.
+Freetown is not a member of the district and now has an agreement with Bristol-Plymouth Technical High School while Lakeville students still attend Old Colony.
 Also, because Freetown is a part of Bristol County, high school students may apply for available slots at the Bristol County Agricultural High School.